nwrenger/doenermann-bot/README.md

 - First you have to add an Application in the **[Discord Developer Portal](https://discord.com/developers/applications)** and create a bot
 - After that you paste your bot token in `config.toml` and have to enable all of the of the Privileged Gateway Intents options in the options of your bot
-- Now you have to add your server id, the channel id (where you like the files to be copied from) and the id of the Member role (you have to create those) to the `config.toml` file:
+- Now you have to add the copy channel id and the id of the join role, id of the admins, paths and date formatting to the `config.toml` file:

 ```toml
 [bot]